Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/BackupUtils/index.rst

 .. contextual-admonition::
     :context: warning
-    :title: Mail system requirements
+    :title: Mail system optional requirement

     - ``keyring`` module.

 ``keyring`` module
 ------------------

 This module is only used by the email system and it is used to retrieve a password stored in the system's default keyring.
+This module is optional because the mail system can be configured to ask for a password.
 This application will not store nor use passwords saved in plain text.

-The following command executed from a terminal will store a password:
+The following command executed from a terminal will prompt for a password that will be stored into the system's keyring:

 .. code:: shell

-    $ keyring set backup_secret_context backup_secret_name
+    $ keyring set backup_secret_service_name backup_secret_user_name

-Then the password is retrieved by the application email system using the ``sender_secret`` tuple specified in ``global_settings`` like so:
+Then the password is retrieved from the system's keyring by the application email system using the ``secret_service_name`` and ``secret_user_name`` keys specified in the ``settings`` property from a **settings** file or a **tasks** file like so:

 .. code:: python

-    keyring.get_password("backup_secret_context", "backup_secret_name")
+    keyring.get_password("backup_secret_service_name", "backup_secret_user_name")

-``backup_secret_context`` and ``backup_secret_name`` can have any other names that one deems to give them.
-As to what these names actually mean, I have no idea.
-What I know is that in Gnome keyring, the details tab for the generated "storage" will display the following:
+``backup_secret_service_name`` and ``backup_secret_user_name`` can have any other names that one deems to give them.
+As an example, in Gnome keyring, the details tab for the generated *storage* will display the following:

 ::

-    username: backup_secret_name
+    username: backup_secret_user_name
     application: python-keyring
-    service: backup_secret_context
+    service: backup_secret_service_name

 .. include:: ./usage.rst

+.. include:: ./templates.rst

+.. include:: ./tasks.rst